-Illinois School Code, 105 Illinois Complied Statutes 5/24-24.
-Maintenance of Discipline states: Teachers and other certified educational employees shall maintain discipline in the schools, including school grounds which are owned or leased by the Board and used for school purposes and activities.
+Illinois School Code, 105 -5/24-24- Maintenance of Discipline states: Teachers, other licenses educational employees, and any other person, whether or not a licensed employee, providing a related service for or with respect to a student shall maintain discipline in the schools, including school grounds which are owned or leased by the Board and used for school purposes and activities.
 In all matters relating to the discipline in and conduct of the schools and the school children, they stand in the relation of parents and guardians to the pupils.

-This relationship shall extend to all activities connected with the school program and may be exercised at any time for the safety and supervision of the pupils in the absence of their parents or guardians.
-Reasonable force may be needed to maintain safety for students, staff, or other persons, or for the purpose of self-defense or defense of property.
+This relationship shall extend to all activities connected with the school program, including all athletic and extracurricular programs, and may be exercised at any time for the safety and supervision of the pupils in the absence of their parents or guardians.